Biden frees frozen Afghan billions for relief, 9/11 victims

-WASHINGTON (AP) — President Joe Biden signed an order Friday to free $7 billion in Afghan assets frozen in the U.S., splitting the money between humanitarian relief for poverty-stricken Afghanistan and a fund for Sept.
-11 victims still seeking relief from the terror attacks that shocked America and killed thousands.
+WASHINGTON (AP) — President Joe Biden signed an order Friday to free $7 billion in Afghan assets now frozen in the U.S., splitting the money between humanitarian aid for poverty-stricken Afghanistan and a fund for Sept.
+11 victims still seeking relief for the terror attacks that killed thousands and shocked the world.

 No money would immediately be released.
 But Biden’s order calls for banks to provide $3.5 billion of the frozen amount to a trust fund for distribution through humanitarian groups for Afghan relief and basic needs.
 The other $3.5 billion would stay in the U.S. to finance payments from lawsuits by U.S. victims of terrorism that are still working their way through the courts.